freshehrteam/_standard-openehr-project-folder/README.md

-# freshEHR standard project structure
+# openEHR standard project structure
-This is the standard structure used by freshEHR for openEHR-related projects.
+This is a standard structure oroginally developed by freshEHR for openEHR-related projects.